 The curvature tolerance for curved AESS members is not reduced from that used for curved non-AESS members because curved members have no straight line to sight and the resulting deviations are therefore indistinguishable.
-See also the Commentary to Section 6.4.2.
+See also the Commentary to Section 11.2.2.

 - 10.4.5.
-The tolerance on overall profile dimensions of welded built-up members shall meet the requirements in AWS D1.1/D1.1M.
-For Categories AESS 2, 3 and 4, the as-fabricated straightness tolerance for the member as a whole shall be one-half of that specified in AWS D1.1/D1.1M. - 10.4.6.
-For Categories AESS 3 and 4, copes, miters and cuts in surfaces exposed to view shall have a gap that is uniform within /8 in.
+For Categories AESS 2, 3, and 4, the as-fabricated straightness tolerance for a built-up member as a whole shall be one-half of that specified in AWS D1.1/ D1.1M. - 10.4.6.
+For Categories AESS 3 and 4, copes, miters, and cuts in surfaces exposed to view shall have a gap that is uniform within 1⁄2 in.
 (3 mm), if shown to be an open joint.
-If instead the joint is shown to be in contact, the contact shall be uniform within /16 in.
-(2 mm).

-- 10.4.7.
-For Categories AESS 1, 2 and 3, the surface condition of steel given in ASTM A6/A6M shall be acceptable.
-For Category AESS 4, surface imperfections shall be filled and sanded to meet the acceptance criteria established with the mock-up required in Section 10.1.2. - 10.4.8.
-For Categories AESS 1, 2 and 3, welds shall meet AWS D1.1/D1.1M requirements, except that weld spatter exposed to view, if any, shall be removed.
-For Category AESS 4, welds shall be contoured and blended, and spatter exposed to view, if any, shall be removed. - 10.4.9.
-For Categories AESS 1 and 2, weld projection up to /16 in.
-(2 mm) is acceptable for butt and plug welded joints.
-For Categories AESS 3 and 4, welds shall be ground smooth/filled. - 10.4.10.
-For Categories AESS 1, 2 and 3, weld show-through shall be acceptable as produced.
-For Category AESS 4, the fabricator shall minimize the weld show-through.
+If instead the joint is shown to be in contact, the contact shall be uniform within 1⁄2 6 in.
+(2 mm). - 10.4.7.
+For all categories of AESS, slivers and other similar discontinuities shall be removed and sharp corners resulting from shearing, flame cutting, or grinding shall be eased.
+For Categories AESS 1, 2, and 3, the surface condition of steel given in ASTM A6/A6M shall be acceptable.
+For Category AESS 4, local non-typical surface imperfections shall be filled and sanded to meet the acceptance criteria established with the mock-up required in Section 10.1.2. - 10.4.8.
+For Categories AESS 1, 2, 3, and 4, welds shall be continuous in appearance, and weld spatter shall be removed.
+For Category AESS 4, welds shall be contoured and blended.
+Where contoured, blended, or seal welds are to be provided for Categories AESS 1, 2, and 3, those welds shall be defined in the contract documents.